stoplightio/docs/articles/modeling/crud-builder.md

 # Using the CRUD Builder

 Stoplight's CRUD builder allows you to easily design and model data structures used by your API.
-The CRUD builder is especially useful when:
+The CRUD builder is especially useful for:

-* Drafting API request and response bodies under an API endpoint
+* Drafting API requests and response bodies under an API endpoint
 * Creating [models](./api-models.md) for your API
 * Creating [shared responses](./shared-params-responses.md#shared-responses) for
   re-use across multiple endpoints